Configure the Insight Agent to Send Additional Logs

 2. Make the following changes to the template:

 • Set <region-code> to your correct region.
-You can check your region from the Platform Home (this documentation points exactly where you can see that information).
+You can check your region from the Platform Home.

 • Provide your API key.